Owner & Board Member

 In 2003, Denis was instrumental in bringing the Special Olympics World Summer Games to Dublin – the first time that the games had ever been held outside of the United States.
 The games brought approximately 7,000 athletes to Ireland from more than 150 nations around the world.
 Denis continues to serve as the Chairman of Council of Patrons for Special Olympics Ireland.

 In addition to his philanthropic support, Denis serves on the boards of several charitable organisations, including Concern Worldwide US, which provides humanitarian aid around the world; Frontline Defenders, which supports human rights activism and which he co-founded; and the Haiti Action Network, of which he is the Chairman.
 For his dedication to benevolent causes, Denis has received a number of awards, including the Order of Jamaica in 2015, Haiti’s National Order of Honour and Merit (Ordre National Honneur et Merite) in 2011, and an Annual Clinton Global Citizen Award in 2013.
+In 2019, the Ireland-US Council presented Denis with the 2019 Award for Outstanding Achievement for his work strengthening the bonds between the two nations.

 Denis holds a BA degree from University College Dublin (UCD) and an MBA from Boston College.
 He has also received honorary Doctor of Laws degrees from both UCD (2006) and the University of the West Indies (2015).
 Mr O’Brien has provided support to institutions of higher education through funding for the O’Brien Centre of Science at UCD, an endowment of the Denis O’Brien Fellowship for Irish students at the Boston College Carroll School of Management, and contributions to Trinity College Dublin’s business school.
 He has also provided support for a scholarship programme at Dublin City University.